 For those with ‘slightly’ deeper pockets, the C700 is the next option with a beefier Core i7 9700, 16 GB RAM, and a RTX 2070 Super, which will set potential Japanese consumers back about $3000.
 The Arespear C700+ (pictured above) is more or less identical in terms of specs, but for an extra $200 you get all sorts of cosmetic goodies with the build, like RGB lighting and an acrylic side panel.

-Before you do the ‘shut up and take my money’ thing, it is unclear if these custom builds will ever reach Western shores any time soon.
+Before you do the ‘shut up and take my money’ thing, it is unclear if these custom builds will reach Western shores any time soon, if ever.
 Nonetheless, this is the second surprise from Konami this year hot on the heals of their return to classic platform gaming with the release of Skelattack.

 If you can read Japanese, the original article via the local technology outlet PC Watch can be found here.